agcom/pacxon/README.md

 # PacXon

-A partial PacXon game clone in C, on CLI (you can play the original version [here](https://www.pacxon.net/)).
+A partial PacXon game clone in C, on terminal (you can play the original version [here](https://www.pacxon.net/)).

 This game was my final project for the **computer fundamentals and programming** university course, originally made in **early 2019**.